-Goods imported at a port in the Kingdom but consigned to and intended for delivery at another port in the Kingdom may, subject to such conditions as the Collector may impose, be transhipped at the port of first importation and carried by another aircraft or ship in either the foreign or coasting trade to the port of destination prior to entry and without being examined, provided that at the latter port the goods shall be dealt with as goods imported direct from a place outside the Kingdom and that if goods are so carried in an aircraft or ship in the foreign trade such conveyance of goods shall not constitute the aircraft or ship a coasting aircraft or coasting ship within the meaning of the customs laws.
+Goods imported at a port in Tuvalu but consigned to and intended for delivery at another port in Tuvalu may, subject to such conditions as the Customs Officer may impose, be transhipped at the port of first importation and carried by another aircraft or ship in either the foreign or coasting trade to the port of destination prior to entry and without being examined, provided that at the latter port the goods shall be dealt with as goods imported direct from a place outside Tuvalu and that if goods are so carried in an aircraft or a ship in the foreign trade such conveyance of goods shall not constitute the aircraft or ship a coasting aircraft or coasting ship within the meaning of the customs laws.

-166 Licence for coasting ships.
+166 Licence for coasting ships

-The King in Council may make regulations for the licensing of coasting aircraft or coasting ships to carry uncustomed goods coastwise.
+The Minister may make regulations for the licensing of coasting aircraft or ships to carry uncustomed goods coastwise.